cassiomolin/jersey-websockets-undertow/README.md

 In this example, a message created from the REST API is broadcasted to all WebSocket clients.
 CDI events are used to send data from the REST API to the WebSocket endpoint.

-## How to build and run this application?
+## Building and running this application?

 Follow these steps to build and run this application: